 We might think this is a major advantage in an economy with a very low unemployment rate.
 But it?s likely that?s been offset by the automation of the job hunting process.
 Since one individual can apply for dozens of jobs in a single day with the push of a few buttons on the web, competition for jobs is severe.

 300 people may apply for a single posted job.
 Even though only a small sliver of the 300 are actually available to take the job should it be offered, the heavy application responses cause the employer to believe it has more choice than it really does.

 It?s convenient for job hunters to apply for jobs online.
 But the financial benefit seems to be going entirely to employers.

 10. The Bogus Inflation Statistics

 If the Bureau of Labor Statistics reports that the rate of inflation is 2%, raises in tens of millions of jobs will be based on that number.
-In today’s job market, a pay increase of 3% or 4% is considered a big win.
-The 2% is much more common.
+In today?s job market, a pay increase of 3% or 4% is considered a big win.
+But 2% is much more common.
 Employers cite the official inflation statistics as the basis of their raises.

-This is why so many people feel as if they’re falling behind, despite making more money.
-They are making more money based on dollars received.
+This is why so many people feel as if they?re falling behind, despite making more money.
+They’re making more money based on dollars received.
 But those dollars buy incrementally less each year.
 The net result is feeling poorer on a bigger paycheck.

 John Williams of Shadow Government Statistics has been tracking inflation based on the way it was calculated in the early 1980s.
 That was when the government began employing various techniques to minimize the number.
 His tracking, which I believe to be fairly accurate, shows the real rate of inflation has been running 2% to 4% above the official rate for the past 15 years or more.